NCI-ITEB/tumor_epidemiology_approaches/sessions/session_9/practical.md

 cp /data/classes/DCEG_Somatic_Workshop/Practical_session_9/NGSpurity/cmdfile .
 ```

-**5\.** Check the command line for NGSpurity pipeline through the singularity container *(the file has been slightly reformatted below for readability)*:
+**5\.** Check the command line for running the NGSpurity pipeline through the singularity container *(the file has been slightly reformatted below for readability)*:

 {% include code-block-copy.html %}
 ```bash